FREE Shipping on orders over $899

 Consequences of Metabolic Syndrome

 Metabolic syndrome is associated with serious health consequences.
-Some of the most important ones include:
+Some of the most significant include:

-1. Cardiovascular diseases: People with metabolic syndrome have an increased risk of heart diseases, such as heart attacks and strokes.
+1. Cardiovascular disease: People with metabolic syndrome have a higher risk of heart disease, such as heart attacks and strokes.

-2. Type 2 diabetes: Insulin resistance often progresses to type 2 diabetes, a chronic disease that requires constant treatment.
+2. Type 2 Diabetes: Insulin resistance often progresses to type 2 diabetes, a chronic disease that requires ongoing treatment.

-3. Non-alcoholic fatty liver disease (NASH): Metabolic syndrome increases the likelihood of fat accumulation in the liver , which can lead to serious liver disease.
+3. Non-alcoholic fatty liver disease (NAFLD): Metabolic syndrome increases the likelihood of fat accumulation in the liver , which can lead to serious liver disease.

 4. Sleep apnea: Abdominal obesity related to metabolic syndrome is a risk factor for sleep apnea, a condition that affects sleep quality and overall health.